Monotone Lagrangian Floer theory in smooth divisor complements: I

-\begin{thm} Let $L_0,L_1\subset X\setminus \mathcal D$ be compact, oriented and spin Lagrangian submanifolds such that they are monotone in $X\setminus \mathcal D$.
-Suppose one of the following conditions holds: \begin{enumerate} \item[(a)] The minimal Maslov numbers of $L_0$ and of $L_1$ are both strictly greater than 2. \item[(b)] $L_1$ is Hamiltonian isotopic to $L_0$. \end{enumerate} Then we can define Floer homology group $HF(L_1,L_0;X\setminus \mathcal D)$, which is a $\Lambda^{\Q}$-vector space, and satisfies the following properties. \begin{enumerate} \item If $L_0$ is transversal to $L_1$ then we have:
+\begin{introthm} Let $L_0,L_1\subset X\setminus \mathcal D$ be compact, oriented and spin Lagrangian submanifolds such that they are monotone in $X\setminus \mathcal D$.
+Suppose one of the following conditions holds: \begin{enumerate} \item[(a)] The minimal Maslov numbers of $L_0$ and of $L_1$ are both strictly greater than 2. \item[(b)] $L_1$ is Hamiltonian isotopic to $L_0$. \end{enumerate} Then there is a Floer homology group $HF(L_1,L_0;X\setminus \mathcal D)$, which is a vector space over a Novikov ring depending only on the Hamiltonian isotopy classes of $L_0$ and $L_1$.
+If $L_0$ is transversal to $L_1$ then we have: